camaraproject/Commonalities/documentation/API-design-guidelines.md

 <font size="3"><span style="color: blue"> The following HTTP headers are not allowed:</span></font>

 - `Server`.
-This header offers relevant information on the server side, including version and in-scope services.
+This header offers relevant information on the server side, including a version and in-scope services.
 It is strongly recommended to disable this header to avoid disclosing such information.
 - `X-Powered-By`.
 This header describes the technology used to implement the exposed service.
 This information can be useful to potential attackers and should be avoided.
 - `X-Frame-Options`.
 This header is generally used to prevent clickjacking attacks, but there is a more standard header to do this called "Content-Security-Policy".
 This header is no longer needed.
 - `X-UA-Compatible`.
-This header was introduced by Microsoft to provide compatibility with legacy versions of IE (IE8, IE7, ...).
+Microsoft introduced this header to provide compatibility with legacy versions of IE (IE8, IE7, ...).
 APIs are not considered to have a web interface, so this header is not useful.
 - `Expires`.
 Since the `Cache-Control` header can offer an expiration date/time for cached values, this header is no longer needed and should be avoided.
 - `Pragma`.
 The `Cache-Control` header will do the same job as "Pragma" too, it is more standard, so should be avoided.